greenstatic/bigbluebutton-exporter/docs/index.md

 * Number of participants by type (listeners, voice, video)
 * Number of participants by client (HTML5, dial-in, flash)
-* Number of recordings (processing, processed, published, unpublished, deleted)
+* Number of recordings (processing, processed, published, unpublished, deleted, unprocessed)
+* Number of participants in rooms by bucket

 ## Use Case
 BigBlueButton Exporter is the bridge between BigBlueButton and modern monitoring infrastructure such as Prometheus, Alertmanager & Grafana.